Bobby Cremins: Georgia Tech

 Cremins's performance at Appalachian State gathered him some national attention in the NCAA coaching ranks, including catching the eye of Georgia Tech athletic director Homer Rice.
-After Rice persuaded him to come to Atlanta, Cremins was hired as the Rambling Wreck's new head basketball coach at the close of the 1981 season, on April 14, 1981.
+After Rice persuaded him to come to Atlanta, Cremins was hired as the Yellow Jackets' new head basketball coach at the close of the 1981 season, on April 14, 1981.

 When Cremins arrived at Georgia Tech, he walked into a situation that was as bad, if not worse, than what he'd inherited at Appalachian State.
 Georgia Tech had only notched one winning season in the previous 10 years, and had just suffered the worst season in school history—a 4–23 overall record and a winless record in Atlantic Coast Conference play.

 Considering the poor state of the program he'd inherited, Cremins engineered a very quick return to respectability.
 In only his third year in Atlanta, he led the Yellow Jackets to the 1984 NIT—their first postseason berth of any sort in 13 years.
-A year later, the Yellow Jackets shocked the ACC by winning a share of the regular season title, then winning the conference tournament.
+A year later, the Yellow Jackets shocked the ACC by winning a share of the regular season title, then winning the official league title in the conference tournament.
 They then advanced all the way to the Elite Eight, tallying an overall record of 27–8.
 In 1990, Cremins's team advanced all the way to the Final Four in the NCAA Tournament, with an overall 28–7 record.
 The 28 wins are still a school record for wins in a season.

 Cremins was three times the ACC "Coach of the Year": In 1983 with the first ever Yellow Jackets' ACC tournament victory, and an overall 13–15 won/loss record; again in 1985, and again in 1996 when his team posted a 24–12 record, won the ACC regular-season championship with a 13–3 record (only the second time in 15 years that a team from North Carolina had not won at least a share of the title), and progressed to the NCAA basketball tournament's "Sweet 16" before losing to Cincinnati.
 Cremins' coaching of the 1990 Yellow Jackets' team earned him the Naismith College Coach of the Year honor.